prvdmwrong/prvdmwrong/docs/tutorials/index.md

+---
+  hero_img: ../heroes/tutorials.png
+---

-# Get Started
+# Tutorials

-Congratulations on choosing Prvd 'M Wrong!
-You're finally making good choices.
+Congratulations on choosing Prvd 'M Wrong as your framework — you’re finally making good decisions!

-Prvd 'M Wrong is a service provider framework for a next-generation Roblox.
-Here, you will learn how to build great games with Prvd 'M Wrong, even if you're a complete newcomer to the library.
+Here, you will learn how to build great games with Prvd 'M Wrong, even if you're a complete newcomer to the framework.

 !!! warning "But first, something important..."

     **<span style="font-size: 1.5em;">
+    Prvd 'M Wrong is unfinished.
+    </span>**

     Do not use Prvd 'M Wrong in production unless you're *really, really, really, REALLY, really* willing and able to withstand large, sweeping changes.
-    </span>**

 Yes, that was five-reallys important.

-    Prvd 'M Wrong is still under active development!
-Full backward compatibility is not guaranteed before reaching version 1.0.
-Again, ___Do not use Prvd 'M Wrong in production yet, unless you are willing and able to withstand large, sweeping changes.___ You *will* encounter:
+You *will* encounter:

     - nonexistent or broken packages
     - changes in how things work between versions